Paddlepop25/codeinstitute-boardgame-store/README.md

 - The company make provision for customers who'd like to view the 'Terms & Conditions' and other policies.
 These are provided via links in the footer

 - Customers could view information on where The BoardGameStore is by clicking on the 'Contact Us' link available in the navbar as well as the footer.
 On the page there is a google map, store location information as well as a form where the user could contact the store by submitting it

+- A 'scroll to top' button is provided at the bottom right screen when the user scrolls down at least 2000px of the page.
+This ensures it will only show on long pages such as the shop or on mobile screens

 - If there are any errors in finding a page, the user would be brought to an error 404 page where a sad cat picture would hopefully shock the users into inputing or clicking on the right things